Students learn skills for orientation and mobility (O&M) to become aware of their surroundings and move around independently.

 This document provides appropriate O&M goals for use in a student’s individualized education program (IEP).
 It also includes tables for tracking progress on each goal.

 This tool provides information on conducting essential assessments for students who are Blind/Visually Impaired during the COVID-19 pandemic, including O&M assessments.

 The severity rating scale supports consistency in determining service delivery times for students who are Blind or Visually Impaired.
 Use the scale to establish how often a particular service should be delivered to a student.

 Orientation and Mobility SRS-Plus [PDF]

 Use the SRS-Plus when services are delivered to students with additional needs.

 MDE-LIO does not endorse the purchase or use of any non-State Board of Education-adopted commercial products.
 Products and services noted below are included for information only and their inclusion should not be interpreted as a recommendation of MDE-LIO.

 Assessment and Instructional Tools

-This section of the Texas School for the Blind and Visually Impaired (TSBVI) website provides an O&M curriculum for students with a visual impairment.
+This book from the Texas School for the Blind and Visually Impaired (TSBVI) provides an O&M curriculum for students with a visual impairment.